Resident234/php.net/pages/www.php.net_function.fclose.php.md

 It is a GOOD_THING to check the return value from fclose(), as some operating systems only flush file output on close, and can, therefore, return an error from fclose().
-You can catch severe data-eating errors by doing this.

-I learned this the hard way.
+You can catch severe data-eating errors by doing this. <br><br>I learned this the hard way.

 #